aut0nate/blog.autonate.dev/_posts/2025-03-29-chezmoi-how-to-manage-your-dot-files.md

 Chezmoi is a powerful dotfile manager designed to track, version, and securely deploy your configuration files across multiple operating systems.
 It helps you manage configuration files such as `~/.zshrc`, `~/.gitconfig`, `~/.config/` and more — all with a simple Git workflow.

 Unlike traditional symlink managers like GNU Stow, Chezmoi works by maintaining a source state in a Git repository, which it applies to your home directory.
-This means you can track your dotfiles like code, safely test changes, and even add logic for different operating systems or hosts.
+This means you can track your configuration files, safely test changes, and even add logic for different operating systems or hosts.

 ## Getting Started